bvarner/varnerized_prusa_i3/README.md

 The 'master' branch here will reflect the current (stable, functioning) state of the project, if there is one, as is.
 The 'development' branch will track be the next iteration of updates / upgrades.
-Other branches are likely to be sandboxes for testing things. ;-)
+I'll be using the 'gitflow' strategy to track minor revisions to existing machine designs.

-# 0.1.0 - Hybrid MK2s & MK3
+# 1.0.0 - Hybrid MK2s & MK3

-* Heat-Bed - I chose a 3mm thick aluminum MK3 (Ultimaker clone).
+* Heat-Bed - I chose a 3mm thick aluminum MK3 (Ultimaker clone) 200x200mm.
     * This gives me a slightly smaller build area than an Original Prusa.
-    * No 'fully-automatic' mesh leveling and skew compensation.
+    * No 'fully-automatic' skew compensation.
         * The aluminum bed of the MK3 will still work for automatic z-layer leveling.
         * Guided x-y skew measurement and compensation will be required.
     * I did pony up for a sheet of PEI plastic to cover the aluminum bed and improve adhesion.
+That was worth it.
 * Steppers - I used an inexpensive 5-pack of 5mm output shaft steppers that put out ~40n-cm of torque.
     * My Z-Axis motors require flex-couplings to the lead screws.
     * I did pony up for T8 ACME lead screws and nuts for the Z-axis.
 The small cost should be worth the improved ridgidity and accuracy.